JAAulde/bootstrap-modal-deferred/README.md

 # bootstrap-modal-deferred
-A wrapper to the standard [Bootstrap](http://getbootstrap.com) [modal component](http://getbootstrap.com/javascript/#modals) that returns a promise that will be rejected or resolved via interaction with the modal.
+A wrapper to the standard [Bootstrap](http://getbootstrap.com) [modal component](http://getbootstrap.com/javascript/#modals) that returns a promise ([jQuery deferred](https://api.jquery.com/category/deferred-object/)) that will be rejected or resolved via interaction with the modal.

 **Documentation is being written!
 Until then:**